History of film technology: 3D

 Creating immersive experiences doesn't always come easy.
 3D films aren't all as captivating as Avatar or Gravity, and it has become increasingly difficult to create such visually stunning films that take audiences on a journey throughout.
 The 3D effects became less of an immersive experience and left audiences questioning whether or not the film was 3D enough.
-Though Hollywood marketed this as must see attractions, the content became less planned out and more forced, with movies converting to 3D after they were filmed.

-While it isn't always easy for live action 3D films to succeed, 3D animation is always able to take different leaps with this technology.
-Animation can look really good and, at the same time, show the audiences new visual technologies.
-They can take different risks, utilizing their artistic skills and computer generated worlds to create 3D spectacles for both children and adults.
+3D animation is able to show audiences new visual technologies.
+Animators can take different risks, utilizing their artistic skills and computer generated worlds to create 3D spectacles for both children and adults.

-3D films aren't always made for 3D leaving some to be converted after the fact.
-When that happens, the image displayed on screen can be dull and not nearly as bright as a film should be.
-A normal reduction in light should be expected, as a 3D lens covers the lens of the projector, but also moviegoers must wear 3D glasses.
-Knowing that the loss of light will occur, it's important for filmmakers to know whether or not they want the film to be offered in 3D, so that they can make the necessary changes, to avoid converting it later.
+3D films aren't always made for 3D, leaving some films to be converted after the fact.
+When that happens, the image displayed on screen can be dull and not as bright as a film should be.
+A normal reduction in light should be expected, as a 3D lens covers the lens of the projector, and moviegoers must wear 3D glasses.

 3D features require the use of polarized 3D glasses so that viewers can see the images on screen in 3D.
-Many look at the glasses as more of a hassle.
-It's not the easiest for those with prescription glasses to wear them and also proves to be difficult for young children to keep them on.
-Simply touching the lens of the glasses can mess them up to the point that you can no longer see the 3D images.
-Automultiscopic display technology is a new film technology looking to enhance the moviegoing experience.
-Glasses would no longer be required, but instead allowing multiple images from various angles to be displayed on screen.
+The 3D glasses can be inconvenient for people who wear prescription glasses, and prove to be difficult for young children to keep them on.
+Simply touching the lens of the glasses can alter the visibility of the 3D images.
+Automultiscopic display technology is a new film technology made to enhance the moviegoing experience.
+3D glasses are not required with automultiscopic display, which allows multiple images from various angles to be displayed on screen.
 With this new technology, it would be imperative that people sit a certain distance away from the screen, which could present many challenges.
-Either way, new developments in 3D film technology could have us sitting in the theatre, experiencing 3D, without the need for 3D glasses.